Resources for Homeless Children and YouthResources related to homeless students' rights to enroll and participate fully in school.

 Elementary and Secondary Education provisions as they relate to homeless education.

-Join the Homeless Children and Youths Resources listserv to receive information and updates relating to the education of homeless children and youths.
+Join the Homeless Children and Youth Resources listserv to receive information and updates relating to the education of homeless children and youth.

 Suggested program strategies to assist with the implementation of homeless education provisions in the areas of transportation, identification, Title I, enrollment, preschool, and special education.

 New Identification Strategies and Resources in Response to Coronavirus (DOCX)

 Identification strategies and resources for LEAs in response to Coronavirus for students experiencing homelessness in one easy to access page.

 California Department of Social Services' Housing and Homelessness Programs

 Governor Newsom announces Project Roomkey designated to target hotels in counties with significant homeless populations that are also experiencing high concentrations of Coronavirus transmission.

 Reopening School for Students in Foster Care and Students Experiencing Homelessness

 This letter reminds local educational agencies that when reopening schools, special populations such as students in foster care and children and youth experiencing homelessness must be considered.